OpenGP/htrack/README.md

-# Release Date: June 12th (CVPR'15 HANDS workshop)
+# Release Date: June 12th
+(in sync with CVPR'15 HANDS workshop)